Programming Policies and Content Restrictions

 Commercial Programming Restriction

-Commercial Programming is strictly prohibited on the public access channels.
+Commercial Programming is strictly prohibited on all DOM outlets (Web, Radio, and TV).
 As noted above, programs may not contain solicitation, advertising, bartering or promotion of commercial products, services or transactions.
 Programs may not contain commercial telephone numbers or websites anywhere within the program except as noted below under "Program Credits for Contribution of Goods and Services," nor may programs contain information about purchasing a product or service.

 Material concerning lottery information, gift enterprise, or similar scheme; Unlawful use of material requiring union residual, or other payment including but not limited to talent and crew; Unlawful use of material that is copyrighted or subject to ownership or royalty rights, right of publicity, or other payment.